jmohsenin/jmohsenin.github.io/_posts/2016-12-07-snapchat-design.md

 - [The Distribution of Users’ Computer Skills: Worse Than You Think](https://www.nngroup.com/articles/computer-skill-levels/)
 - [Instagram Today: 500 Million Windows to the World](https://business.instagram.com/blog/500-million-windows-to-the-world)
 - [Snapchat's Spiegel to Investors: We Have 8 Billion Video Views a Day](https://www.bloomberg.com/news/articles/2016-02-29/snapchat-s-spiegel-to-investors-we-have-8-billion-video-views-a-day)

+_This post was originally published to the [Quora Design Blog](https://www.quora.com/q/quoradesign/Snapchat-and-the-Myth-of-Unintuitive-Design)._